One of the most common questions of first-time cannabis growers is, “How many marijuana seeds do I plant per pot?”

 Choose a very large pot with more drainage holes

 If you really want to proceed with growing more seeds in one pot, make sure you get a large pot.
-This must be made of durable materials like clay to ensure that it can hold how many plants you want to grow.
+This must be made of durable materials like clay to ensure that it can hold the number of plants you want to grow.
 We also recommend using a fabric bag because it won’t break or give in to the weight of all the plants you want to grow.
-The roots won’t be a fabric pot will also drain excess water and fertilizer better than other types of pots.
-Also, fabric bags are available in different sizes to fit how many plants you want to grow.
+The roots won’t be drowned in a fabric pot as it will also drain excess water and fertilizer better than other types of pots.
+Also, fabric bags are available in different sizes to fit the number of plants you want to grow.

 Use the best soil that aerates well